Deductive reasoning

-Deductive reasoning is the mental process of drawing deductive inferences.
-An inference is deductively valid if its conclusion follows logically from its premises, i.e. if it is impossible for the premises to be true and the conclusion to be false.
+Deductive reasoning is the process of drawing valid inferences.
+An inference is valid if its conclusion follows logically from its premises, meaning that it is impossible for the premises to be true and the conclusion to be false.
 For example, the inference from the premises "all men are mortal" and "Socrates is a man" to the conclusion "Socrates is mortal" is deductively valid.
 An argument is sound if it is valid and all its premises are true.
-Some theorists define deduction in terms of the intentions of the author: they have to intend for the premises to offer deductive support to the conclusion.
+One approach defines deduction in terms of the intentions of the author: they have to intend for the premises to offer deductive support to the conclusion.
 With the help of this modification, it is possible to distinguish valid from invalid deductive reasoning: it is invalid if the author's belief about the deductive support is false, but even invalid deductive reasoning is a form of deductive reasoning.

-Psychology is interested in deductive reasoning as a psychological process, i.e. how people actually draw inferences.
-Logic, on the other hand, focuses on the deductive relation of logical consequence between the premises and the conclusion or how people should draw inferences.
-There are different ways of conceptualizing this relation.
-According to the semantic approach, an argument is deductively valid if and only if there is no possible interpretation of this argument where its premises are true and its conclusion is false.
-The syntactic approach, on the other hand, holds that an argument is deductively valid if and only if its conclusion can be deduced from its premises using a valid rule of inference.
-A rule of inference is a schema of drawing a conclusion from a set of premises based only on their logical form.
-There are various rules of inference, like the modus ponens and the modus tollens.
+Deductive logic studies under what conditions an argument is valid.
+According to the semantic approach, an argument is valid if there is no possible interpretation of the argument whereby its premises are true and its conclusion is false.
+The syntactic approach, by contrast, focuses on rules of inference, that is, schemas of drawing a conclusion from a set of premises based only on their logical form.
+There are various rules of inference, such as modus ponens and modus tollens.
 Invalid deductive arguments, which do not follow a rule of inference, are called formal fallacies.
-Rules of inference are definitory rules and contrast to strategic rules, which specify what inferences one needs to draw in order to arrive at an intended conclusion.
+Rules of inference are definitory rules and contrast with strategic rules, which specify what inferences one needs to draw in order to arrive at an intended conclusion.

 Deductive reasoning contrasts with non-deductive or ampliative reasoning.
-For ampliative arguments, like inductive or abductive arguments, the premises offer weaker support to their conclusion: they make it more likely but they do not guarantee its truth.
-They make up for this drawback by being able to provide genuinely new information not already found in the premises, unlike deductive arguments.
+For ampliative arguments, such as inductive or abductive arguments, the premises offer weaker support to their conclusion: they indicate that it is most likely, but they do not guarantee its truth.
+They make up for this drawback with their ability to provide genuinely new information (that is, information not already found in the premises), unlike deductive arguments.